HewlettPackard/cloudformation-plus/README.md

 - Makes the stack wait for all the actions to finish running
 - Makes the stack's status conditional on the status of all the actions

-*NOTE:* The action programs must be in S3, and this property does not put them there.
+*IMPORTANT:* The action programs must be in S3, and this property does not put them there.
 You can use the [S3 operations elements](#s3-operations) defined in this library to upload the action programs to S3.

 *IMPORTANT:* The EC2 instance must be given an instance profile with a role that has permission to read the action programs in S3, and, if `LogUri` is used, it must also have permissions to write to the specified S3 location.